Rajasthan Education minister donates 1-month salary to CM's Relief Fund | Politics

 He also appealed to private education institutions, coaching centres and others to give financial contribution in setting up oxygen plants and other facilities.

+On his call, Private Education Institutions Federation of Sikar announced to give Rs 1 crore for oxygen plant in Sikar.

-Dotasra, who is also the state Congress president, started the campaign for public cooperation.
+Dotasra, who is also the state Congress president, started the campaign for public cooperation earlier in the day.
 The minister took to Twitter to announce his decision to give one month's salary to the CM's Relief Fund.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)